BackofenLab/IntaRNA/README.md

 During the last few years, several new small regulatory RNAs (sRNAs) have been discovered in bacteria.
-Most of them act as post-transcriptional regulators by base pairing to a target mRNA, causing translational repression or activation, or mRNA degradation.
+Most of them act as post-transcriptional regulators by base pairing to a target mRNA, causing translational repressionex or activation, or mRNA degradation.
 Numerous sRNAs have already been identified, but the number of experimentally verified targets is considerably lower.
 Consequently, computational target prediction is in great demand.
 Many existing